npcloud/api/rest-api.md

   "tid": "1233",      // task id
   "contract": "SVPR",    // Task type
   "status": "DOING",    // Task type
-  "ownerId": 12345,       // Task's publish user Id "price": "0.001",     // Upper price for the solution "solution": {       // detail information on the task
+  "createUser": 12345,       // Task's publish user Id "price": "0.001",     // Upper price for the solution "solution": {       // detail information on the task
-        "sId": 1222,          //Solution id
+        "sid": 1222,          //Solution id
-        "solverId": "111"     //solver's id
+        "workerId": "111"     //solver's id
+        "solution": {
-        "objectives": {},     //objectives of this solution, defined by particular contracts(see contracts document) "detail": {},          //detail of this solution
+            "objectives": {},     //objectives of this solution, defined by particular contracts(see contracts document) "%OTHER_SOLUTION_FIELDS%": {},          //detail of this solution, defined by particular contracts(see contracts document)
+        },
-        "solutionTime": 1233444      //receive time for this solution }
+        "createTime": 1233444      //receive time for this solution }
 }
 ```

 ### Close Task
 ```
-DELETE /api/v1/task
+POST /api/v1/close_task
 ```
 Close an active task.
 All existing solution will be